6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 The OS will calculate it as 120,000,000,000=1024*1024*1024=111.8 GB

-Converting the SSD to GPT, which supports disks larger than 2TB, can help you solve this problem.
-Using an efficient disk management tool - Qiling Disk Master, you can convert the partition style and extend the partition with unallocated space on the drive.
-The partition manager is a one-stop shop with additional data security and recovery options.
+Converting the SSD to GPT, which supports disks larger than 2TB, can help solve the problem.
+Using an efficient disk management tool like Qiling Disk Master, you can convert the partition style and extend the partition with unallocated space on the drive, making it a one-stop shop with additional data security and recovery options.

 Step 1.
 Locate the Target Partition.